Azure/ACE_Azure_ML/README.md

 - This content covers how to use a deep recurrent neural network to detect anomalous behavior in videos.

+# Creating a lab environment

+Please go to [this page](set_up_lab_environment.md) for instructions on how to set up your lab environment.
+You must follow these instructions whether you are being provided with a lab account or intend to use your own.

 # Agendas

 Please go to [this page](agendas/README.md) to find alternative agendas around the above use-cases.